koka-lang/koka/doc/spec/index.kk.md

 {text-align:left;}

 ~ smaller { font-size:smaller; }
-Note: &koka; v2 is a research language that is currently under development and not ready for production use.
+Note: &koka; v3 is a research language that is currently under development and not ready for production use.
 Nevertheless, the language is stable and the compiler implements the full specification.
-The main things lacking at the moment are libraries, package management, and deep IDE integration.
+The main things lacking at the moment are (async) libraries and package management.

 [INCLUDE=news]